parichay28/node-scripts/helmfile/README.md

 Add the workflow name, job name & step name of the build workflow for the service that you want to onboard in `constants.js`.
 These can be found in `.github/workflows` folder

+## Notes on implementation approach

+A better way would be to use harbour to get if an image with given commit id is present or not.
+Though this approach works best for projects which exports docker images, it won't work for FE repos like X where we upload assets directly to S3.
+Hence we will end up maintaing two different versions of `has build passed on given commit id` logic.
+In future, we should move to this path to reduce overhead of maintaining new services.